lucprincen/lucidian-tides/Sessions/7 - Seabed Swindle.md

 [[Mallory Calder|Mal]] sees [[T'hau]] hover over the gorge, staring down and then suddenly dive down into the hole.
 Mal feels something is amiss and rushes down, grabbing them by the ankle and pulls them back up.
 T'hau snaps out of it as Mal shouts their name and then starts wondering what happened, trying hard to remember the flashback they had just now.

 As Mal gets T'hau to their senses, she suggests going back to the ship and discuss next steps for this place.
-Just about as they were turning to head back, Talnad suddenly turns on them, when they cast a spell and a thunderous wave blasts through the water towards them.
+Just about as they were turning to head back, Talnad suddenly turns on them, when she casts a spell and a thunderous wave blasts through the water towards them.

+## Murdering Merfolk

 A fight ensues between the crew and the merfolk. [[Stormbreaker]] dives into the water to help out.
-Valas gives out a scream underwater as he calls for aid from a scavver fish swimming up from the gorge and swallows [[T'hau]] whole. [[Rayna Khatri|Rayna]] and [[Doloris]] notice this happening from the sloop, and fires a few fires bolts into the water, causing the scavver to regurgitate T'hau again.
+Valas gives out a scream underwater as he summons a scavver fish swimming up from the gorge and swallows [[T'hau]] whole. [[Rayna Khatri|Rayna]] and [[Doloris]] notice this happening from the sloop, and fires a few fires bolts into the water, causing the scavver to regurgitate T'hau again.
 We manage to defeat the merfolk after a short fight and reconvene back on the sloop.

 T'hau tells the crew about the symbol they saw and what it means, revealing their past of enslavement.
 Doloris recalls the name Ogrorlo, telling it's a creature that preyed on fishermen, merfolk and other people, enslaving them.
 She also knows the creature to be an aboleth.

 The crew discuss investigating the crevasse for a short moment and they all decide to go as [[Rayna Khatri|Rayna]] casts spells to form air bubbles around the crew that can't breathe under water, and transforms into a crab herself, latching onto [[T'hau]]'s shoulder.

 Investigating the merfolk, we find they have a burn mark on the inside of their wrists, an almost elven symbol. [[Mallory Calder|Mal]] recognises this symbol as Karakalan for thieves and outcasts, indicating that these merfolk we making a living out of conning people.

+## A Faint Memory

 We dive down into the gorge, and it goes down for a long while, around 1500ft.
 We feel the pressure of the water building up on us as we dive down.
 It's completely dark in the gorge, and a few spells are cast to light up the place.
 We see markings similar to the symbol all over the side of the walls.
 The markings look like words, but none of us recognise the language.